Conferences

 • Pre-formed panel proposals should include a panel title and abstract, and the names, contact information, and presentation title for each presenter.

-• Selected papers and panels must be presented during the conference, Thursday, Friday, and Saturday, November 13-15, 2025.
+• Selected papers and panels must be presented during the conference on Thursday, Friday, or Saturday, November 12-14, 2026.

 • It is not necessary to be a member of the Society to submit a paper or panel for consideration.

-PRESENTATION FORMAT: We strongly encourage on-site participation to take advantage of collegial, collaborative scholarship and discussion; public history experiences; and networking opportunities.
-A Zoom option is available upon request.
+LOCATION: The conference takes place at Augusta University.
+We strongly encourage on-site participation to take advantage of collegial, collaborative scholarship and discussion, public history experiences, and networking opportunities.
+However, a Zoom option is available upon request.

 Conference Venue